 If you do not have much to say about your previous place of employment and you are able to write in an engaging and intelligent way, paragraph forms may work to your advantage.
 For all other applicants, especially those that are not 100% certain their writing is top notch, you should use bullet points in your resume.

-Finally, once you decide on a format make sure you have optimised your resume so that it is accepted by standard resume screening software most large companies now use.
-If you are not sure which font is best, how to use keywords to your advantage etc…read our post.
+Finally, once you decide on a format make sure you have optimized your resume so that it is accepted by standard resume screening software most large companies now use.
+If you are not sure which font is best, how to use keywords to your advantage etc. To learn more about preparing a resume for applicant tracking software, read our post:

 Take Away Interview Tips